GitiHubi/courseAAA/README.md

 The corresponding publication is available on arXiv via the following link: https://arxiv.org/abs/1709.05254

 Opinions expressed in this work are those of the authors, and do not necessarily reflect the view of PricewaterhouseCoopers (PwC) International Ltd. nor its network firms.
-Recently we successfully demonstrated the practical application of the approach within the internal audit function of [Nestlé S.A.](https://www.nestle.com).
+Recently we successfully demonstrated the practical application of the approach within the internal audit function of [Nestlé S.A.](https://www.nestle.com) as described in the following publication  **"Artificial Intelligence in Internal Audit as a Contribution to Effective Governance"** available [here](https://www.alexandria.unisg.ch/265632/1/2022_1_Artificial_intelligence_in_internal_audit_as_a_contribution_to_effective_governance.pdf).

-The corresponding publication is available on arXiv via the following link: https://www.alexandria.unisg.ch/265632/1/2022_1_Artificial_intelligence_in_internal_audit_as_a_contribution_to_effective_governance.pdf

 ## Questions?